Schizophrenia

 • Talking therapy: This can improve the symptoms and help you to cope with the condition.
 Common approaches include cognitive behavioral therapy (CBT) and family therapy.
 Talking therapy can be helpful in all phases of schizophrenia, even during acute psychosis.

-• Social skills training: Various approaches can help people to get along better with others when they return to daily life – for instance, in social situations or at work – and allow them to be as independent as possible.
+• Social skills training: Various approaches can help people to get along better when they return to daily life – for instance, in social situations or at work – and allow them to be as independent as possible.
 This can sometimes reduce the symptoms, too.

 The treatment can take place in an outpatient or inpatient setting.
-During acute phases, it often takes place at a psychiatric hospital.
+During acute phases of the illness, it often takes place at a psychiatric hospital.
 People often don’t understand that they are going through psychosis and may refuse to have treatment.
 Then they might be taken to a psychiatric hospital against their will.
 But this is only legally allowed if someone is a danger to themselves or others – for example, because of suicidal thoughts or very aggressive behavior – and there’s no other way to protect them.

 Further information